Configuring PyPhi

 The measure to use when computing the pointwise information between state probabilities in the actual causation module.

-See documentation for config.MEASURE for more information on configuring measures.
+See documentation for config.REPERTOIRE_DISTANCE for more information on configuring measures.

 PARALLEL_CONCEPT_EVALUATION